Investment Facilitation for Development

 Such factors as the unpredictability and opacity of regulatory frameworks, red tape and the lack of incentives to contribute as much as possible to sustainable development impede the flow of sustainable FDI to developing countries, beyond economic fundamentals like infrastructure standards, skill levels and the size and growth potential of target markets.

-To deal with these challenges, 101 members of the World Trade Organization (WTO) are negotiating a multilateral framework on investment facilitation for development, aiming to ‘create a more transparent, efficient, and predictable environment for facilitating cross-border investment.’
+To deal with these challenges, 101 members of the World Trade Organization (WTO) are now discussing a multilateral framework on investment facilitation for development, aiming to ‘create a more transparent, efficient, and predictable environment for facilitating cross-border investment.’

 Speaking in 2019, WTO Director-General Roberto Azevêdo said: ‘Different countries will have different needs and approaches — but it is fair to say that everyone would stand to benefit from a shared investment facilitation framework that also leaves space for members to address their particular circumstances.’